Best cameras for photos and videos 2024: From beginner to pro models

 Buy it if:

-You shoot portraits or weddings: The new AI-based autofocus system is on another level and makes shooting people easier than ever.
+You shoot portraits or weddings: The new AI-based autofocus system makes shooting people easier than ever.

-You shoot multiple styles: This camera excels at most photographic styles and video, so if you like to shoot many different subjects then this could be the camera for you.
+You shoot multiple styles: This camera excels at most photographic styles and video, so if want a versatile camera, this could be the one for you.

 Don't buy it if:

-You mainly shoot astro: We noted that due to so many megapixels, the images were very noisy.
-Fine for occasional astro with AI denoise in post-processing, but there are better options for astro.
+You mainly shoot astro: We found that due to so many megapixels, the images were very noisy at high ISOs.
+It's fine for the occasional astro shoots with AI denoise in post-processing, but there are better options for this medium.

 The bottom line:

 In terms of performance, we found the color depth and dynamic range to be impressive, even when shooting in sunny conditions with sharp shadows.
-It also has a whopping eight stops of image stabilization, which is great for low-light shooting and even enabled us to shoot cityscapes handheld under street lighting at night.
-However, it does suffer from a bit of image noise when taking the ISO above 6400, so it may not be the best choice for specialist astrophotographers.
+It also has an incredible eight stops of image stabilization, which is great for low-light shooting; it enabled us to shoot cityscapes handheld under street lighting at night.
+It's a great all-rounder of a camera, which we found capable of handling most things we threw at it.
+However, it does suffer from a bit of image noise when taking the ISO above 6400, so it may not be the best choice for those who specialise in astrophotography.

 Swipe to scroll horizontally